roquemike/CS50X-Final-Project/project/readme.md

 #### Upload
 <img src="images/binder-upload.jpg" width="700px">
-Upload allows a registred user to upload a PECS.
+Upload allows a registred user to upload a PECS.<br />
-The PECS will then appear with the rest of the Available PECS and will only be available to the person that uploaded the picture.
+The PECS will then appear with the rest of the Available PECS and will only be available to the person that uploaded the picture.<br />

 <img src="images/binder-upload-success.jpg" width="700px">
-Upon a successful upload, the PECS will be shown including the description and the tag.
+Upon a successful upload, the PECS will be shown including the description and the tag.<br />
-An audio for the description is automtically generated for the PECS.
+An audio for the description is automtically generated for the PECS.<br />
-A database entry will be insderted containing the image's location, the description audio location, and the tag.
+A database entry will be insderted containing the image's location, the description audio location, and the tag. <br />

 #### Edit
 <img src="images/binder-edit-tag.jpg" width="700px">
-Edit allows the user to change the Description and Tag of the PECS, or delete the picture.
+Edit allows the user to change the Description and Tag of the PECS, or delete the picture.<br />
-Clicking on the Description will provide a cursor to allow the user to change the description.
+Clicking on the Description will provide a cursor to allow the user to change the description.<br />
-Clicking on the tag will show all available tags in a drop-down.
+Clicking on the tag will show all available tags in a drop-down.<br />
-The changes, once made are saved to the database automatically and will not need any additional action to save.
+The changes, once made are saved to the database automatically and will not need any additional action to save.<br />
-Only the PECS that the user has uploaded will be shown in this section.
+Only the PECS that the user has uploaded will be shown in this section.<br />

 #### Manage Faves
 <img src="images/binder-manage_fave.jpg" width="700px">
-PECS can be added to a favourite tab.
+PECS can be added to a favourite tab.<br />
-All Available PECS, including the standard PECS will can be tagged in favourites.
+All Available PECS, including the standard PECS will can be tagged in favourites.<br />
-Clicking on an empty star will add the PECS to favourites, Clicking on a solid star will remove it from favourites.
+Clicking on an empty star will add the PECS to favourites,<br />
+Clicking on a solid star will remove it from favourites.<br />

 <img src="images/binder-home-fave.jpg" width="700px">
-A Favourites tab will appear with all the PECS tagged as favourite.
+A Favourites tab will appear with all the PECS tagged as favourite.<br />
-If there are no images tagged in Favourites, this tab will not be shown.
+If there are no images tagged in Favourites, this tab will not be shown.<br />

 ## Project Resources